nick2601/nick2601/README.md

 ### Hi there 👋, my name is Nikhil Mule
-#### I am a Software Developer in domain of Mobile Application Development
+#### I am a Software Developer working in Mobile Application Development

 - 🔭 I’m currently working on Android/Kotlin & Java as well as Flutter/Dart